python/cpython/Doc/faq/library.rst

 How do I program using threads?
 -------------------------------

-..
-XXX it's _thread in py3k

-Be sure to use the :mod:`threading` module and not the :mod:`thread` module.
+Be sure to use the :mod:`threading` module and not the :mod:`_thread` module.
-The :mod:`threading` module builds convenient abstractions on top of the low-level primitives provided by the :mod:`thread` module.
+The :mod:`threading` module builds convenient abstractions on top of the low-level primitives provided by the :mod:`_thread` module.

 Aahz has a set of slides from his threading tutorial that are helpful; see http://starship.python.net/crew/aahz/OSCON2001/.